jacksalici/PytorchTemplate/readme.md

 The template is developed as my personal starting point for new PyTorch projects.
 There is a trade-off when developing this type of template: the goal is to write the maximum amount of [reusable code to save time](https://imgs.xkcd.com/comics/code_lifespan.png) in the future while avoiding to add complexity and knowledge overhead.
 I _hope_ this strikes the right balance.
 It should be easy to understand and extend, while also providing a solid foundation for scalable projects.

 The template will be updated as I discover new features to add or encounter bugs.
 If you have any suggestions or issues, feel free to open an issue on the repository.

+### Roadmap 🚧:
+- [ ] More baseline models and experiments.
+- [ ] Custom plotting utilities for better visualization.
+- [ ] Better logging and metrics tracking.
+- [ ] SLURM integration.